WordPress/gutenberg/packages/style-engine/docs/using-the-style-engine-with-block-supports.md

 */
 ```

-If you don't want the style engine to output the CSS custom vars as well, which you might not if you're applying both the CSS and classnames to the block element you can pass `'convert_vars_to_classnames' => true` in the option.
+If you don't want the Style Engine to output the CSS custom vars as well, which you might not if you're applying both the CSS and classnames to the block element, you can pass `'convert_vars_to_classnames' => true` in the options array.

 ```php
 $options = array(